-The next morning we headed to Petco Park before heading back to Los Angeles.
-It has become a tradition to visit the sports complexes of every city we visit, we hope to see many more across the country on our travels.
+The next morning we headed to Petco Park before driving back to Los Angeles.
+It has become a tradition to visit the sports complexes of every city we visit, and we hope to see many more across the country on our travels.

 SAN JUAN CAPISTRANO:

-On a different trip south of Los Angeles we decided to stop by San Juan Capistrano.
-We did not stay for very long but were very glad to have the opportunity to visit the mission.
-If you ever find yourself in the area we strongly encourage a stop.
-We decided to pay for the audio guide tour as we walked through the entire mission.
+On a different trip south of Los Angeles, we decided to stop by San Juan Capistrano.
+We did not stay for very long, but were glad to have the opportunity to visit the mission.
+We decided to pay for the audio tour to guide us through the entire mission.

 The ruins of the mission are hauntingly beautiful.

-This year with wedding planning, it’s likely that we won’t be taking as many weekend getaways, but we hope to find time at some point to explore at least a couple of new places in the upcoming months.
+With wedding planning, it’s likely that we won’t be taking as many weekend getaways this year.
+Perhaps we will find time to explore a few new places in the upcoming months.

 We put a lot of emphasis on the sides to accompany our wine and cheese.
-These were the real secret ingredients that made the night a success.
 We had a lot of variety from pates, grilled vegetables, pickles, savory jams, and a selection of sliced deli meats.
-These are all especially important if any participants are lactose intolerable or sensitive so they may still thoroughly enjoy the food.
+These are all especially important if any participants are lactose intolerant or sensitive.
 We used baguette slices and peppered crackers as the bases for all the fun combinations.

-The best part for us as hosts was being able to fill up and relax at home knowing that we wouldn’t have to drive home at the end of the night.
-We will definitely have many more ‘wine and cheese’ nights.
+The best part for us as hosts was being able to just fill up and relax knowing that we wouldn’t have to drive home and find street parking at the end of the night.